-- 45. In the event that a chair finds grounds that in the chair's opinion do rise to the level of just cause for dismissal of a member without notice, the chair shall halt the continuation of cases by that member and advise the Council in confidence of those findings.
-Upon receipt of such advice the Council shall with notice to the member arrange for a confidential review of the tribunal chair's findings by an independent investigator and upon receipt of that investigator's report shall make such disposition of the matter as the Council may decide. - 46.
-In the event that the Council becomes aware that there may be grounds amounting to just cause for the dismissal without notice of a chair, the Council shall by confidential communication to the chair and the Ministry suspend the chair's appointment with continuing compensation and benefits, and assign a person chosen by it to assume the chair's responsibilities while it investigates the alleged grounds.
-Upon receipt of the investigator's report, the Council may reinstate the chair or proceed with a dismissal-proceeding which shall provide the impugned chair with a fair hearing before an independent adjudicator.
+46. In the event that a chair finds grounds that in the chair's opinion do rise to the level of just cause for dismissal of a member without notice, the chair shall halt the continuation of cases by that member and advise the Council in confidence of those findings.
+Upon receipt of such advice the Council shall with notice to the member arrange for a confidential review of the tribunal chair's findings by an independent investigator and upon receipt of the investigator's report the Council may reinstate the member or proceed with a dismissal-proceeding which shall provide the impugned member with a fair hearing before an independent adjudicator chosen by the member and approved by the Council.

-PART V
+47. In the event the Council becomes aware that there may be grounds amounting to just cause for the dismissal without notice of a chair, the Council shall by confidential communication to the chair and the Ministry suspend the chair's appointment with continuing compensation and benefits, and assign a person chosen by it to assume the chair's responsibilities while it investigates the alleged grounds.
+Upon receipt of the investigator's report, the Council may reinstate the chair or proceed with a dismissal-proceeding which shall provide the impugned chair with a fair hearing before an independent adjudicator chosen by the chair and approved by the Council.

-ROSTER REDUCTIONS
+PART V: ROSTER REDUCTIONS9